yashpandey474/ANN-Prediction/README.md

 # Churn Prediction Neural Network
 This project implements a neural network model for churn prediction using customer data.
 The goal is to predict whether a customer is likely to churn (i.e., leave) a service or not based on various features.
+Built as part of the Deep Learning A-Z course on Udemy.

 # Dataset
 The dataset used for this project is "Churn_Modelling.csv".
 It contains customer information such as age, gender, credit score, balance, etc., along with a label indicating whether the customer churned or not.